pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 Have we finished the whole task now?
 If not, what's the next step?

-## Detect when enough money received
+## Planning: Detect when enough money received

 We've mostly done the second part of the task — the customer can pay for their ticket.
 But it isn't quite done yet.
 As the program is